First Visit To Washington DC: An Ultimate How-To-Guide

 Smithsonian Museums

 Most people want to see the Smithsonian museums but it’s impossible to see all of them in one trip.
-I spent one whole day just getting a taste of them.
+On my first visit, I spent one whole day just getting a taste of them.
 I took about an hour to explore the American History Museum, Natural History Museum, Air & Space Museum and the National Art Gallery.
 All of them were free – and most of them were crowded.
 According to the DC Convention & Visitors Center, the best time to visit DC is in mid-November if you simply want to avoid big crowds.
 You’ll still fight with local school groups on field trips – but you’ll miss other tourists.

 Other Sites To See On A First Visit To Washington DC